metio/terraform-provider-k8s/docs/data-sources/snapscheduler_backube_snapshot_schedule_v1_manifest.md

 Optional:

-- `labels` (Map of String) A list of labels that should be added to each Snapshot created by thisschedule.
+- `labels` (Map of String) A list of labels that should be added to each Snapshot created by this schedule.
 - `snapshot_class_name` (String) The name of the VolumeSnapshotClass to be used when creating Snapshots.